costajob/git_commands/README.md

 Usage: rebase --repo=/Users/Elvis/greatest_hits --branches=feature/love_me_tender,fetaure/teddybear
     -r, --repo=REPO                  The path to the existing GIT repository -b, --branches=BRANCHES          Specify branches as: 1. a comma-separated list of names 2. the path to a file containing names on each line 3. via pattern matching
-    -h, --help                       Prints this help
+    -t, --target=TARGET              Specify the target branch, default to master -h, --help                       Prints this help
 ```